 The Queen of vulnerability studies, Brené Brown describes vulnerability as

-Here is the story of my year of living vulnerably.
-That’s a bit of a fib, it’s the story of my first year of living vulnerably and why.
+This is the story of my first year of living vulnerably and why.

 The Ambitious Invulnerable Woman

 I was ambitious and driven from the outset of my career.
 I took great pride in being described as: